 This is the first and most important decision you need to make.
 Are you looking for a traditional and simple freestanding wardrobe, or do you have extra space for a built-in wardrobe like in your favourite Hollywood movies?

-Before you draw any inspiration from Pinterest, take your pick depending on the space availability, your preference and your budget.
+If you need ideas and inspiration, follow some interior designs work.
+Design solutions advice by interior designer is also a good start.
+Moreover, you could also get any inspiration from Pinterest.
+Take your pick depending on the space availability, your preference and your budget.

 Step 2: Measure the space

 Next comes the wardrobe measurement.
 Think of where exactly you will place the wardrobe, and make sure you are firm on this.
-A large piece of furniture is often difficult to move around so it needs to fit perfectly, especially if your rooms only have one suitable space for a bulky size item.
+A large piece of furniture is often difficult to move around so it needs to fit perfectly in ample space, especially if your rooms only have one suitable space for a bulky size item.